Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 * sostituzione di punti selezionati con l' attribuzione di punti esistenti che non ricadono in quelli scelti
 * sostituzione di punti selezionati con l'applicazione di rumore, generando così nuovi punti

-Changing randomly sampled points showed that the data retained information longer as the number of changes increased.
-Removing specific areas accelerates the descent of metrics, and some predictions vary with the modified surfaces.
-Finally, the application of random noise to point coordinates showed that the network begins to exhibit poor performance even with a very small number of altered points.
-The robustness studies, especially the last one, suggest that they can be used as a filter to detect anomalous data. in fact, with more than 90% of the points modified, the pairs that the model continues to predict as nonadjacent are predominantly composed of bizarre data.

-### Substituting random points
-The first analysis performed is to evaluate the effect of replacing the seven features belonging to randomly chosen points from the point clouds with the averages of their respective columns.
-P represents the percentage of changed points.
 <p align="center">
   <img src="figures/normal.gif" alt="animated" width="200" height="200" />
    a